allwomenstalk/twilight.allwomenstalk.com/README.md

 new version:
-batchMaterialize.js to merge all data (not used now) batchS3generator.js to create files batchbuild.sh to upload as tart builds
+batchMaterialize.js to merge all data (not used now) batchS3generator.js to create files in /batch and run builds for each batch batchbuild.sh to upload a start builds

 node batchmaterialize.js && node batchS3generator.js && sh batchbuild.sh

+## Theory
+- Build all files into _site folder
+- Deploy S3 domains to S3
+- Commit CF domains to github
+- Clean up
+- ?
+Test

 to clean current files
 aws s3 rm s3://11tycode/batch/ --recursive